Divination as a meditative art

 The only drawbacks of the 5 Cent and Transient Light decks - as well as many other decks, I'm not singling these two out, they're just the ones I own and use - is that some of the changes they make to the standard format found on the RWS cards contradict the underlying logic/philosophy of the tarot.
 Not to get into the whole complicated, contradictory, controversial history of tarot, but the meanings of the cards are at the very least inspired by esoteric, occult traditions, and adding cards or changing their names changes the implication of the cards.
 I would go so far as to say it narrows the possible meanings.
 You could think of tarot as both a book you can read and a language you can use to construct meaning at the same time, so it's not that I dislike those choices - different people read and write with tarot cards in different ways - but it doesn't work as well for the kinds of interpretations I do.

 Also, if I'm out and about and I don't have my deck with me, I also use the Golden Tarot mobile app, an app that hasn't been updated since 2017 and that I haven't updated in much longer.
 It's completely busted but I like it that way.
+I have given up on my dedication busted old technology and started using the newer Labyrinthos app by the same company.

 Not only is this the best way I've found to ask yes or no questions in tarot form, it injects a lot of drama to the experience.
 For obvious reasons, tarot decks lend themselves to open-ended questions, but this can give you degrees of yes or no answers (strong yes, probably, maybe, probably not, and fuck no) as well as giving context for the answer.